UCL/research-computing-with-cpp/07performance/sec01Complexity.md

 ![image](img/insert_sort_6.jpg)

 7. We continue until the all elements have been inserted into the output list.
-Since the output list is always sorted so as soon as we have inserted all the elements we are done.
+Since the output list is always sorted, as soon as we have inserted all the elements we are done.

 What is the time complexity of this?
 Well, the performance of this algorithm depends on the pattern of the input!
 There are always $n$ insertions but: